Football Romeo

 Football Romeo is a 1938 Our Gang short comedy film directed by George Sidney.
-It was the 173rd Our Gang short (174th episode, 85th talking short, 86th talking episode, and fifth MGM produced episode) that was released.
+It was the 173rd Our Gang short to be released.

 Plot

-The gang squares off against "Butch's Assassins" in a crucial football game.
-Star player Carl Alfalfa balks at participating, leaving it up to Darla to coerce and cajole him into donning his uniform.
+The gang squares off against Butch's Assassins in a crucial football game.
+Star player Alfalfa balks at participating, leaving it up to Darla to coerce and cajole him into donning his uniform.
 The climax of the game finds Alfalfa attempting a sixty-yard touchdown, despite the formidable opposition of his lifelong rival Butch.